 The quality clause should specify:

-- Lot-level Certificate of Analysis (COA) delivered with each shipment, including AAMI EC12 numerical values and biocompatibility batch reference
+- A lot-level Certificate of Analysis with each shipment, including AAMI EC12 numerical values and a biocompatibility batch reference.

-- Adverse-event traceability: 24–72 hour batch trace from lot number to manufacturing record
+- Adverse-event traceability: batch trace from lot number to manufacturing record within a defined window.

-- Minimum shelf life on receipt: typically ≥ 18 months remaining for international shipments
+- Minimum shelf life on receipt: typically a large majority of the 2-year shelf life remaining for international shipments.

-A serious manufacturer will sign all of these without negotiation; resistance on any of them indicates future dispute risk.
+A serious manufacturer signs all of these without resistance; pushback on any of them signals future dispute risk.

 9Exit and intellectual-property terms

-Often overlooked at signing, frequently the most contentious element at contract end.
+Often overlooked at signing, frequently the most contentious at contract end.
 Specify:

-- Tooling and brand-asset ownership: Tier 1–2 typically use factory tooling; Tier 3–4 may involve customer-funded tooling with ownership disposition specified
+- Tooling and brand-asset ownership: Tier 1–2 typically use factory tooling; Tier 3–4 may involve customer-funded tooling with ownership specified.

-- Inventory clearance responsibility on contract end: who absorbs unsold work-in-progress, finished goods, and packaging materials
+- Inventory clearance on contract end: who absorbs unsold work-in-progress, finished goods and packaging.

-- Non-compete clause: manufacturer agrees not to private-label the same SKU configuration to your direct competitors in your defined territory for the contract term plus 12–24 months
+- Non-compete / exclusivity: the manufacturer agrees not to private-label the same SKU configuration to your direct competitors in your defined territory for the term plus a tail period.

-- IP rights on Joint Development: Tier 4 specifically — co-ownership, exclusive license, or buyout structure
+- IP rights on joint development: for Tier 4 specifically — co-ownership, exclusive license, or buyout structure.

-MedLinket has been a focused biopotential-signal capture specialist since 2004 and has been listed on the Chinese New Third Board (NEEQ: 833505) since 2015 — the first listed company in the Chinese monitoring consumables sector.
-The company began with OEM business model focus and operates a dual-track strategy of in-house brand plus OEM/ODM since 2021, with the explicit business goal of supporting partner brands rather than competing with them in their served markets.
+MedLinket has been a focused biopotential-signal specialist since 2004.
+It began OEM work in its earliest years, moved into its own-brand distribution around 2010, and was listed on China's New Third Board (NEEQ) in 2015 — described in company materials as the first listed company in the Chinese monitoring-consumables sector.
+Since around 2022 it has run a dual-track strategy of in-house brand plus OEM/ODM partnerships, with the stated goal of supporting partner brands rather than competing with them in their served markets.

 Four core OEM capabilities